wsams/jbench/README.md

     System.out.println("It took " + t.getElapsed(TimeUnit.SECONDS)
             + " seconds to search for stuff.");

-The above example times a single method call, but it's better to get an average time.
+The above example times a single method call, but it may be useful to execute this method several times and get the average time per "lap".

-Let's see how long it takes to search for stuff on average for 1000 calls.
+For example, let's see how long it takes to search for stuff on average for 1000 calls.

     Timer t = new Timer();